DerenB/DerenB/README.md

 ### :tent: For Fun

 - Outside of work and coding, I like playing video games and being outside
-- I am designing a plywood sleeping platform to go truck camping with
+- I do woodworking when I can to get away from the computer

 <br>